 CALF-Events CIC

-Sade Fadipe
+Sade FADIPE

-Sade Fadipe is of Nigerian heritage and holds a BA in English Linguistics, QTS in Primary Education , MA in Creative Writing & Publishing.
+Of Nigerian heritage and holds a BA in English Linguistics, QTS in Primary Education , MA in Creative Writing & Publishing.
 As both a traditionally published and self-published author, Sade brings a unique perspective to the world of children’s storytelling, having spent her younger years in rural Kent and visiting her grandparents within countryside settings, in Nigeria.

 Her published works, including A Fun ABC and Snowy Joy, celebrate African heritage and universal themes such as identity, migration, and belonging.
 Through her writing and outreach, Sade passionately advocates for the power of culturally inclusive literature as a pathway to social harmony and interracial collaboration from an early age.